smithgb/RHIT-Econ-SeniorProject2015/README.md

 ## Backstory
   My Senior project in Economics required me to gather historical data for various macroeconomic variables.
 I wanted my observations to be in quarterly frequency.
 Some were easy to obtain via the FRED Database Excel plugin.
 A couple other variables, particularly the S&P 500 index, could not easily be found in quarters or the data provided by FRED did not go back far enough.
 ## Purpose
+  The program was written to take data that was not in quarterly format and output it to quarterly format.
 ## What It Does
 ## How It Works
 ## Future Improvements